dariorossi1712/Metodi-Numerici/README.md

 # Metodi-Numerici
-This is a Repository where I will collect some useful programs for Numerical Methods for Physiscs course I am attending at University.
+This is a Repository where I will collect some useful programs for a Numerical Methods for Physics course I am attending at University.